-Whether you’re a runner who follows a specific plan or you like a more ad hoc approach to training, throwing in some speed workouts each week can help you get faster, stay motivated, and feel fresh come race day.
+Whether you’re a runner who follows a specific plan, or you like a more ad hoc approach to training, throwing in some speed workouts each week can help you get faster, stay motivated, and feel fresh come race day.

-Even if you’ve never run a half marathon before, you’ll find beginner half marathon workouts on this list that make it approachable to running longer and faster.
+Even if you’ve never run a half marathon before, you’ll find beginner half marathon workouts on this list that make it approachable to running longer and quicker.
 If you’re a seasoned runner, we also have the training sessions that will test your limits and mix up your weekly schedule.

 ➥The Long Run